nuts-foundation/nuts-specification/rfc/rfc023-x509credential.md

 By aligning credential subject validation with the fields of the associated `did:x509` DID and enforcing certificate revocation checks, the `NutsX509Credential` ensures integrity and adherence to the PKI trust model.

-Its intended use is to bridge the gap in ecosystems where issuers don't support issuance of Verifiable Credentials yet, but do issue X.509 certificates containing relevant information about the credential subject.

 ## Definitions